Snapshots of Food Industry News

 The pouch has been fitted with tamper locked special grade PP spout that will withstand the retort application without causing leakage at the seams.
 The cap is interlocked with the shoulder of the spout and the cap lock breaks when the cap is opened for the first time, so it is absolutely tamper-proof.
 Uniflex has also given it a profile shape for differentiation and is being seen as a convenient alternative packaging to the PET bottles.
 Uniflex took three months to design and develop this retortable pouch for cold beverages.
 The company is getting a good response from other brands and are capable of bringing out many other aesthetic variants.
 The Uniflex retortable pouch will not only add value to the products but the sustainability factor is also a big draw.

 Kohinoor Foods Introduces ‘Green Grown’ Organic Products

-Kohinoor Foods Ltd known best for their basmati rice brands has introduced ‘Green Grown’ range of 100 per cent certified organic products.
-The ‘Green Grown’ range of products have been created keeping in mind the features of ‘Satvik’ food which is abundant in ‘Prana’ and is considered the universal life force energy, required for healthy living.
-‘Green Grown’ has been developed to cater to the growing demand of organic foods worldwide.
+Kohinoor Foods Ltd known best for their basmati rice brands has introduced ‘Green Grown’ range of 100 percent certified organic products.
+The ‘Green Grown’ range of products has been created keeping in mind the features of ‘Satvik’ food which is abundant in ‘Prana’ and is considered the universal life force energy, required for healthy living.
+‘Green Grown’ has been developed to cater to the growing demand for organic foods worldwide.

 People and Placement